bscofield/river-guide/README.md

     $ heroku addons:add mailgun:starter
     $ heroku config:set RECIPIENT=[your email] IDS="[space separated list of wishlist IDs]"
     $ git push heroku master

+## TODO
+* use the history to identify items that have dropped in price